 Most people with a little bit of common sense realise that Kaljakellunta is pretty dangerous.
 Thousands of drunk people floating in a deep river without life vests creates a life threatening combination.
 Suprisingly though, no one has ever drowned in Kaljakellunta during its long history, which by some, is considered a miracle.
 If you participate, make sure to stay safe and help keep statistics this way!

 In this section we have listed various tips, that will make your beer floating day nicer and safer.
 Keep in mind that even following all these steps will not guarantee complete safety and every person is floating at their own resposibility.

 1. Bring a life vest

 Although you rarely see people wearing life vests at Kaljakellunta, it would be incredibly smart to wear one, as a life vest will keep you floating if you fall off your boat.
 Even if you are a good swimmer, falling in a deep river under the influence of alcohol is dangerous.
-An affordable life vest can be bought here in all sizes.
+An affordable life vest can be bought here on eBay in all sizes.

 2. Don’t drink too much

 As mentioned, alcohol and a deep river is a life threatening combination.
 Leave liquours at home and stay on beer; a quickly aquired intoxication won’t disappear in a couple of hours and the day is long!
 As the event lasts up to 8 hours, you can be sure that even just beer will hit you at some point so be careful with that too.

 Remember to bring plenty of sun screen to avoid sunburn and a hat to avoid getting a sunstroke.
 In an open boat in the middle of a river you are completely vulnerable to the sun.
 But Finland is a cold country right?
 Yeah sure, but not during the summer; that time of the year the temperature can get up to 30’C and the UV rays are strong.
 Cheap sun screen can be bought here on eBay.